hipay/hipay-docs/hipay-enterprise-sdk-magento_1/05-Module-Configuration.md

 ## Payment methods configuration

-To configure your HiPay Enterprise payment methods, click on "*Payment Methods*" in the Magento configuration section (*System -&gt;
+To configure your HiPay Enterprise payment methods, click on `Payment Methods` in the Magento configuration section (System > Configuration).
-Configuration*).

 You will then see a list of payment methods with all the HiPay Enterprise integration possibilities.